The Daily Garden

 Disease vectors

 You can reduce the risk of plant diseases causing problems in your garden by monitoring insect movements in your region.
 Many insects carry diseases.
-If you know the insects are headed your way, you can be prepared.
+Knowing which insects are coming your way can help you be better prepared.
 The Big Bug Hunt is a good tool I’ve used to see what’s coming.
 I’m sure there are others, but the Big Bug Hunt has the added benefit of providing photos and identification tools.

 These other tips can help break the chain of plant epidemics and pandemics: